Acemhlauli/Data-Analytics/README.md

 This repository contains the complete technical implementation for a series of advanced analytics projects completed as part of the **B.Com Honours in Business and Financial Analytics (EDAB 6808)** at the University of the Free State.

-The work presented integrates **economics, finance, data science, forecasting, machine learning, Bayesian inference, and natural language processing**, and demonstrates the application of scientific methodologies to real-world business problems.
+The work presented integrates **economics, finance, data science, forecasting, machine learning, Bayesian inference, natural language processing, and anomaly detection**, and demonstrates the application of scientific methodologies to real-world business problems.

 ---